• Skip to primary navigation

 453 shares

 This sriracha aioli poke bowl with salmon and veggies is quick, easy and incredibly delicious.
-Packed with protein and flavor, poke bowls make an exciting, healthy lunch or dinner you'll really look forward to.
+Packed with protein and flavor, poke bowls make an exciting lunch or dinner you'll really look forward to.

 Salmon Poke Bowl